smudge/decks/railsconf-2022/slides.md

 # the demo env<br/>_is_<br/>a production env

 <!--
-I'd argue that the demo environment _is_ a production environment.
+I'd argue that the demo environment _is_ a kind of production environment.

-Because, like, if you're running live sales demos to real audiences, then that's a production app, and it deserves production-like uptime guarantees.
+Because, like, if you're running live sales demos in front of real audiences, then that's a production app, and it deserves production-like uptime guarantees.
 -->

 ---
 layout: image